foreseecode/verint-xm-cordova-plugin/README.md

 The recommended way to start the SDK is with a Verint-hosted configuration, which can be accessed using your site key.
 If you don’t have a site key, please contact your Verint Account Manager to have a sitekey and configuration set up.
 You will need to let them know the trigger conditions and invitation mode you would like to use.

-Once you have your site key, you can tell the SDK to start-up using that ID by placing it in the root of your project in a file named `startup_configuration.json` with the following structure:
+Once you have your site key, you can tell the SDK to start-up using that ID by placing it in a file named `startup_configuration.json` with the following structure:

 ```
 {